YU000jp/logseq-plugin-quickly-para-method/readme.md

 - Open the menu on click the top toolbar button `⚓`

+> The menu varies in its content depending on whether the single page is open or not.

 ### Plugin Settings

 - Record today's date and the link to the first block of the PARA page: boolean